 Holi, The Festival of Colors presents a wonderful opportunity for art teachers to use bright colors in their art lessons.
 Colored powders can be used to create powder paintings (similar to sand paintings).
 Paintings can be created to illustrate the history of the Indian holiday.

 The Festival of Colours, (also called Holaka, Phagwa, Dhulheti, Dhulandi or Dhulendi) is a popular Hindu Spring festival observed around the world.
 Holi is a time when humans and nature shake off the gloom of winter and rejoice in the colors of spring.
 The holiday is primarily observed in India, Nepal, and countries with large Hindu populations such as Suriname, Guyana, Fiji, Mauritius and Trinidad.
 In West Bengal of India and Bangladesh, it is known as Dolyatra (Doljatra) or Boshonto Utsav.
 The annual festival is celebrated on the day of the full moon in the Hindu month of Phalguna.
 That month is March in the Anglo calendar.
-In 2009 Holi was celebrated on March 11.
-In 2014 it will be celebrated Wednesday, March 23 and in 2017 it will be celebrated on March 13.
+In 2015 Holi was celebrated on March 6.
+In 2016 it will be celebrated Wednesday, March 23 and in 2017 it will be celebrated on March 13.
 The most important day, Holi, is celebrated by Hindus throwing colored powder and colored water at each other.
 The Holika Dahan (or Chhoti Holi) is celebrated by lighting bonfires and is the day before the Holi festival.

 The legend that is commemorated by the festival involves an evil king named Hiranyakashipu.
 He told his son, Prahlad, that he was not to worship the god Vishnu but to worship him instead.
 Prahlad worshiped Vishnu anyway.
 The king became angry and poisoned Prahlad.
 However, the poison turned to nectar in Prahlad's mouth.
 The king ordered Prahlad to be trampled by elephants yet remained unharmed.
 He was put in a room with hungry, poisonous snakes and survived.
 Finally, he told Prahlad's sister, Holika, to put Prahlad on a pyre over a fire on her lap.
 It was believed that Holika would be immune from the fire due to her magic shawl.
 Prahlad prayed to Vishnu (Now called Lord Krishna) to keep him safe.
 Prahlad was unharmed by the fire, while Holika burnt to death.
 The king declared that she would be remembered from that point on Holi.
 Later Lord Vishnu took the form of half-man and half-lion (Narasimha) and killed King Hiranyakashipu at dusk on his porch steps by restraining him on his lap and mauling him with his claws.